divpat18/W_205_UCB_Prateek/excercise_2/README.txt

 Note: The histogram plot contains some expletives.
 That data from the live stream and we have no control over it.

+The following are some details of the application:
+Database: TCount
+Table: tweetwordcount
+Spout: tweets.py
+Bolts: parse.py wordcount.py
+Topologies: tweetwordcount.clj